morrownr/USB-WiFi/README.md

 -----

-##### ```chipset -  Mediatek mt7601u``` - N150 - USB 2 - Note: only supports managed and monitor modes (no AP mode and monitor mode only supports a limited number of features.
-The limited feature set is likely an effort to hold costs down and these adapter are low cost adapters).
+##### ```chipset -  Mediatek mt7601u``` - N150 - USB 2 - supported in-kernel since Linux kernel 4.2 (2015)

+Note: the mt7601u chipset only supports managed and monitor modes (no AP mode and monitor mode only supports a limited number of features.
+The limited feature set is likely an effort to hold costs down so as to sell very low cost adapters).

 Note: I own one or more adapters based on the mt7601u chipset.
 Feel free to ask questions.